strid-studio/.github/README.md

 ## The problem

-The biggest IRL operations in the world are run on memory and group chats.
-Locations chosen on the drive.
-Briefs that live in someone's head.
-Clips that go viral for reasons nobody captures.
-Knowledge that walks out the door when staff do.

-The teams behind these streamers are good, but they're spread thin.
-The result is a ceiling on the operation that has nothing to do with the streamer's talent.
+Talented streamers are being held back by poor planning.
+Even with professional teams there's human error and limitations.

+Chatgpt doesn't understand the content, Claude doesn't know what's makes a good stream or a viral clip; because there's no structure to piece everything together.

 ## What STRID does

 STRID is the operation underneath the operation.
-A multi-agent system built around the work a top-tier streaming business actually needs done.
+A multi-agent system built around the work a top-tier streamer actually needs.

+Over a dozen agentic employees working 24/7 to lay the foundations for flawless streams.

 **Plans the stream.** Locations, hooks, segments, route, timing, risk flags.